Our student-centered Middle School program is designed to meet the needs of growing adolescents.

 In this art class, students will begin by learning how an artist uses the principles of design to arrange their images on the page.
 Students will paint, draw, use mixed media and create collages.
 They will learn how they can trick the eye of the viewer by studying Op-art, Pointillism and Trompe-l’oeil realism.
 The course will also focus on the artists M.C.
 Escher, Victor Vasarely, Georges Seurat, amongst others.

-Creative Problem Solving
+Makerspace: Creative Problem Solving

 Students in this course will work through design challenges and solve problems by prototyping and making in any number of materials.
 They will be encouraged to ask repeatedly, “What else could this be?” and “What else could this do?”
-Along the way, they will expand their imaginations, sharpen their observation skills, and learn to critique with positivity and focus
+Along the way, they will expand their imaginations, sharpen their observation skills, and learn to critique with positivity and focus.

 - Digital Sketch and Draw